Bruno vs Postman in 2026: Which API Client Should You Use?

 Storage Architecture: Bruno Wins for Git Teams

 Bruno: Collections are files in your project folder.
-Store in Git, review in PRs, version like code.
+You can store them in Git, review them in PRs, and version them like code.

-Git-heavy teams prefer Bruno.
-Teams wanting central workspaces prefer Postman.
+Git-heavy teams usually prefer Bruno.
+Teams that want central workspaces usually prefer Postman.

 Interface: Bruno for Simplicity, Postman for Features